xdvom03/klaus/documentation.md

 # Other sources

 Plenty of content I have little personal experience with was taken from the DMOZ directory (with additional filtering to suit the categories used here).
-Some aspects of the program are the result of consultations with the project advisor (Šimon Schierreich) and @simonbrecher.
+Some aspects of the program result from consultations with the project advisor (Šimon Schierreich) and @simonbrecher.